limbo-works/Limbo.Umbraco.Access/docs/index.md

 ```

-This example shows how to limit a user group to only being able to rename item on level 2 in the content tree.
+This example shows how to Block a user group to only being able to rename item on level 2 in the content tree.

 ## Reference
 In this project `Allow` means that a user is allowed to perfome one or more action on the selected items and not on anything other.
-`Limit` therefore means the oppsiste.
-When you use a limit you're only dening access to the selected items.
+`Block` therefore means the opposite.
+When you use a Block you're only dening access to the selected items.

 The following rule types exsists: